awestover/skyspace/probabilistic_method/readme.md

 my experience with functional analysis so great:

 - I was learning it purely for fun (in particular, I didn't tell my school that I was taking this class, and didn't do anythign with my grade)
-- An incredibly enthusiastic professor guided us through the definitions and theorems of the book, with many fun examples (on a black board!)
+- An incredibly enthusiastic professor guided us through the definitions and proofs from the book, with many fun examples (on a black board!)
 - The content had some really interesting and non-trivial, while still elegant, proofs.
 - I was able to share the novel math I was learning with my friends.
 I did this a lot while walking to and from school, and I also gave a talk to our math team about it and even [wrote a (short) blog post about it!!!](https://awestover.github.io/skyspace/functional_analysis/)

 Anyways, this story does have a point.
+It just is going to take me a minute to get to it.

+The point is: I love math.

+OK, you might say, I probably could have guessed that.
+What's with the long story?

-I love math.
-But keeping a consistent schedule, even at doing things that you love, is hard (for me at least), especially if the thing you like to do is challenging.
+I love math, But keeping a consistent schedule, even at doing things that you love, is hard (for me at least), especially if the thing in question is challenging.
 Other stuff will innevitably try to get in the way.
 That's where this blog comes in.
-I'm going to write a blog post **every week by Friday** about the chapter of the Probabilistic Method that I've been reading.
+I'm going to write a blog post regularly about the chapter of the Probabilistic Method that I've been reading.
 Having a blog means that with **non-zero probability** some people will be sad if I don't read for a week.
 It also gives me a very nice record of the things I've learned, and will look very cool (I plan to draw lots of pictures).
+So that's my selfish rationale for writing this blog.

-Also, maybe this blog can teach you some cool combinatorics too!
+Furthermore, maybe this blog can teach you some cool combinatorics too!
 I will do my best to make my explanations compelte and understandable to people who haven't been reading the book.
 In particular I will introduce any combinatorial objects that it talks about.
+Sharing math with others is something I find super fun, so I hope you enjoy.

 If you're interested in reading this, please don't be put off by all the fancy words and stuff, or by personal feelings of inadequacy.
 I didn't know what a